Other / mixed grade configuration · Cleveland, OH

 What is the racial and ethnic makeup of Warrensville Heights Elementary School?

-The largest demographic group at Warrensville Heights Elementary School is African American at 92.6%.
-The school serves a diverse student body in Cleveland, OH.
+The largest demographic group at Warrensville Heights Elementary School is African American at 92.6% of enrollment, in Cleveland, OH.

 What is the Resource Investment Index for Warrensville Heights Elementary School?

-Warrensville Heights Elementary School has a Resource Investment Index of 27/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Warrensville Heights Elementary School has a Resource Investment Index of 31/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page